 Adding text to a GIF is great for creating short video memes, which can really spice up your social media timeline, personal conversations, and group messages.
 And subtitled GIFs make all your video content easy to embed and share.

-1. Find the file you want to add text to
+- Find the GIF file you want to add text to

 Step 1: Find the File You Want to Add Text To